FLAMEGPU/FLAMEGPU2-docs/src/guide/agent-functions/agent-communication.rst

 Array Messaging
 ===============

 If you are using :class:`MessageArray<flamegpu::MessageArray>`, :class:`MessageArray2D<flamegpu::MessageArray2D>` or :class:`MessageArray3D<flamegpu::MessageArray3D>` then you must specify the corresponding array index when outputting a message.
 It is important that only 1 agent writes a message to each index.
-If ``SEATBELTS`` error-checking is enabled then multiple outputs to the same index will raise an exception.
+If ``FLAMEGPU_SEATBELTS`` error-checking is enabled then multiple outputs to the same index will raise an exception.

 .. tabs::